avnotaklu/wordpress_plugin/readme.txt

 What it supports:

 - hosted `https://cal.id/...` links only
-- sanitized shared render path for block and shortcode
 - logged-in prefill via REST only
 - UTM tracking support
-- cache-safe output with no user PII in HTML

 = External services =

 This plugin embeds event pages hosted by Cal ID.
 When an embed is rendered, the front end loads the Cal ID embed script from `https://cal.id/embed-link/embed.js` and displays the configured Cal ID event from `https://cal.id/`.

 The event path and optional display settings such as theme, layout, brand color, button text, and UTM parameters are passed to Cal ID so the booking embed can be displayed.
-If logged-in prefill is enabled, the plugin exposes the current logged-in user's name and email through a protected local WordPress REST endpoint for use by the embed.
-This information is not printed into the page HTML.
+If logged-in prefill is enabled, the plugin fetches the current logged-in user's name and email from a protected local WordPress REST endpoint when the embed loads, then sends that data to Cal ID for prefill.
+The user details are not printed into the page HTML.

-Use of the Cal ID service is subject to Cal ID's terms and privacy policy.
+Use of the Cal ID service is subject to Cal ID's [Terms of Use](https://cal.id/termofuse) and [Privacy Policy](https://cal.id/privacy-policy).

 == Installation ==

-1. Upload the plugin files to `/wp-content/plugins/cal-id-embed/`
+1. Install using the WordPress built-in Plugin installer or Upload the plugin files to `/wp-content/plugins/cal-id-embed/`
 2. Activate the plugin in WordPress
 3. Add the `Cal ID Embed` block or place the shortcode in your content